ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_cEdge40.md

 ### Creating and Attaching Device Templates

-The feature templates created in the previous section are referenced in Device Templates.
+The feature templates created in the previous sections are referenced in Device Templates.
 Devices are then attached to Device Templates which pushes configuration to them, in line with the settings in the Feature templates.
 The general workflow for templates is given below
 ![](/images/Deploying_cEdge40/99_DevTemp_Flow.PNG)

 1. From the **Configuration -> Templates** window, make sure you're on the **Device** tab and click on **Create Template**.
 Choose to create a template From Feature Template